-- Understand various algorithms that can be designed and applied on application specific VLSI architecture - Have knowledge on fast convolution algorithms and high speed multipliers - Gain minimum knowledge to find solution for any research queries on DSP processors.
+- Understand various algorithms that can be designed and applied on application specific VLSI architecture. - Have knowledge on fast convolution algorithms and high speed multipliers. - Gain minimum knowledge to find solution for any research queries on DSP processors. - Apply the advantages retiming, unfolding and folding on pipelined and parallel processed architectures. - Have the ability to develop advanced DSP filters and processors. - Be able to develop optimized DSP designs by employing the advantages of VLSI concepts.